Table of Contents

-If your paycheck or another check is burning a hole in your wallet, you might be able to cash it at an ATM.
-Depositing a check into an ATM can be a convenient, painless way to get your cash fast.
+If your paycheck or some other check is burning a hole in your wallet, you might be able to cash it at an ATM.
+Depositing a check into an ATM can be a convenient, effortless way to get your cash fast.

 If you don’t have access to remote banking or just can’t make it to a bank during business hours, cashing a check at an ATM can be an excellent alternative.